 The lodge itself had a great layout, all rooms seemed to be relatively private and far enough away from each other such that you never heard much from other people.
 The main area was in the middle so not a long walk for anyone and there were plenty of spaces for people to hang out including outdoor lounge, indoor lounge, bar, indoor dining room, outdoor dining room, a pool and huge deck.
 They also have a gym and a spa.
 I enjoyed an awesome massage while there and can definitely recommend getting a massage or treatment!

-And let’s not forget their huge waterhole – one of the biggest in Sabi Sands I believe.
+And let’s not forget their huge waterhole – one of the biggest in Sabi Sands.
 It offers entertainment at all hours with resident hippos playing, fish eagles hunting and crocodiles sun baking.
 While we were there a big herd of buffalo visited one morning and a fish eagle caught a catfish another!
 Lastly the lodge is semi-fenced, with a couple of wires that are designed to keep the bigger mammals like elephants and buffaloes (and large hippos) out.
 Due to the fact predators can still get in, you have to be escorted to and from your room at night.

 The Service